usethesource/rascal-website/start/index.md

 The Eclipse update site for Rascal is: **[http://update.rascal-mpl.org/stable/](http://update.rascal-mpl.org/stable/)**

-You need _Eclipse for RCP and RAP Developers (Kepler)_ version of Eclipse available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
+You need _Eclipse for RCP and RAP Developers (Luna)_ version of Eclipse available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
 It has been reported recently that the latest release also works with normal (non RCP/RAP) versions of Eclipse.
 Not thoroughly tested though!

 Please note that: